Blog - Commercial

+This lack of available commercial space increases the rent on occupants renewing tenancies and available offices on the market.
 However, if your priority is less to do with cash flow returns and more about balancing your tax return, then it is worth understanding how yields work.

 Types of Rental Yield in Commercial Property

-To arrive at a gross yield, an investor will multiply the weekly rent by the 52 weeks of the year.
+To arrive at a gross yield, an investor will multiply the weekly rent by 52 weeks of the year.
 That figure is then divided by the price paid to buy the asset.

-For instance, let’s say a tenant is paying $2000 a week to lease a 400 square metre warehouse which cost the purchaser $3 million.
-The gross yield will be 2000 times 52 (104,000) divided by 3 million, and then multiplied by 100 to arrive at a percentage.
-In this case, the gross yield is 3.46 per cent.
-A standard rule of thumb is that a gross rental yield above 7 per cent is optimal if you want to achieve a positive cash-flow asset.
+For instance, let’s say a tenant is paying $2,000 a week to lease a 400 sqm warehouse, which cost the purchaser $3M.
+The gross yield will be $2,000 multiplied by 52 ($104,000) divided by $3M and then multiplied by 100 to arrive at a percentage.
+In this case, the gross yield is 3.46% A standard rule of thumb is that a gross rental yield above 7% is optimal if you want to achieve a positive cash-flow asset.